Luis Arraez Preview, Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks ninth in the league.
+- The Padres pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Padres have the sixth-ranked team ERA among all MLB pitching staffs (3.87).
+- The Padres' 3.86 team ERA ranks fifth among all league pitching staffs.

-- Wacha (9-2 with a 2.68 ERA and 78 strikeouts in 90 2/3 innings pitched) goes for his 10th win when he gets the start for the Padres, his 17th of the season.

-- The righty last appeared on Wednesday against the Baltimore Orioles, when he went five scoreless innings while giving up three hits.
+- His most recent appearance came on Thursday against the Baltimore Orioles, when the left-hander threw six innings, surrendering two earned runs while giving up three hits.

-- The 32-year-old has a 2.68 ERA and 7.7 strikeouts per nine innings across 16 games this season, while allowing a batting average of .210 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.